x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 the concept of vectors can be expanded to functions.

-The derivative is a example of linear transformation (function) of a function, because it is linear,
+The derivative is an example of linear transformation (function) of a function, because it is linear,

 $$
 \frac{\text{d}}{\text{d}x}(\lambda f)=